Esri/arcgis-maps-sdk-java-samples/symbology/dictionary-renderer-sample/README.md

 3. Create a `DictionaryRenderer`, `DictionaryRenderer(SymbolDictionary)`.
   - apply it to the `GraphicsOverlay.setRenderer(DictionaryRenderer)`
 4. Parse through local XML file creating a mapping of key,value pairs for each block of attributes.
-  - use the name of the attribute as key and text used within that attribute as the value
+  - use the name of the attribute as key and text within that attribute as the value
 5. Create a graphic for each mapping of attributes.
   - _wkid key, holds the geometry's spatial reference
   - _control_points, creates the shape of the geometry